How to Choose The Right Green Bank in Australia

 comparison tools to check interest rates

-If you are after interest rates for savings and transactional accountsCanstar is best for that.
+If you are after interest rates for savings and transactional accountsCanstar is best.

 There are other comparison websites out there but they don’t list as many green banks as Canstar and Compare the Market.

-But I found Canstar and Compare the Market comprehensive enough and the idea of looking up each bank and checking their interest rates is less than appealing!
+But I found Canstar and Compare the Market comprehensive enough and the idea of looking up each bank and checking out their interest rates is less than appealing to me!
 So comparison websites are the way to go.

 Follow these steps to use these websites: